 Consider only the subgraph induces on the other vertices.
-It is a bipartite graph, and hence has a vertex cover of size at most m/2 (by taking the smaller side of the bipartite graph).
+It is a bipartite graph, and every bipartite graph on m vertices has a vertex cover of size at most m/2 (by taking the smaller side of the bipartite graph).
 Adding to this vertex cover all the inner vertices we get a set of i + m/2 vertices that form a vertex cover of the whole graph.
 This is a consequence of the fact that when the algorithm stops, there are no edges connecting outer vertices to each other, nor to the set of other vertices.